Cast Iron Brussels Sprouts with Bacon and Cream

 Instructions

 • Cook the bacon.
-Cook the bacon in a heavy skillet until crisp.
-Remove to a paper towel-lined plate, leaving half of the bacon grease in the skillet.
+Heat a 12-inch cast iron skillet over medium heat.
+Add the diced bacon and cook until crispy.
+Transfer the bacon to a paper towel-lined plate, leaving half of the bacon grease in the skillet.

 • Serve.
-Remove from the heat and add in the cooked, crumbled bacon.
+Remove from the heat and stir in the cooked bacon.
 Serve immediately.

 Notes